Mazamazine/pathological/ReadMe.txt

 # IN PROGRESS
-- Trying for mouse wheel support - Moving over a wheel on the screen and any movement of the mouse wheel is detected and turns the wheel on the screen one direction or the other.
+- Mouse wheel support - When moving over a wheel on the screen any rotation of the mouse wheel is detected and turns the wheel one direction.
+I'd like to figure out how to rotate the wheels in either direction based upon the direction of the mouse wheel, but that isn't working yet.
+Some other bugs still remain for me to figure out.

 # MY WISHLIST
 - A python3 version already is available in Debian so this is